ReDa0123/CardGameForge/docs.md

         <HistoryLog />;
         ```

--   `HistoryPopup` - Component that displays the last message from the history.
+-   `HistoryPopup` - Component that displays new messages from the history.
 It uses the `useNotification` hook to display the message.

     -   **Props**: None
     -   **Example**: